-The Policy will help to ensure the quality and suitability of housing and ensure accommodation meets resident's needs, allowing vulnerable residents to retain or regain their independence, sustain their health and wellbeing, and provide a base from which to thrive.
+The Independent Living Assistance Policy considers the health and wellbeing of residents and combines traditional procedures with new innovative assistance, support, and action for residents of the council.
+The Policy includes, both mandatory and discretionary processes.
+The policy will help to ensure the quality and suitability of housing and ensure accommodation meets resident's needs, allowing vulnerable residents to retain or regain their independence, sustain their health and wellbeing, and provide a base from which to thrive.